 This call is focused exclusively on collaborative projects, including at least 2 principal investigators.
-Only the laboratories of the partner institutions specified in the financing agreement are eligible to be project holders and manage the allocated funding (refer to Appendix 2).
+Only the laboratories of the partner institutions which have signed the DATAIA Cluster consortium agreement are eligible to be project holders and manage the allocated funding (refer to Appendix 2).